multun/blog/content/receiving-signals-en.rst

 - the current implementation does not preserve signal order (but could)
 - it can't be used as is in an event loop (see the next section for a workaround)
-- it needs more code / is less efficient for architectures which can't write big integers in a single atomic instruction (these architectures very uncommon, and it can be worked around using :c:`sigprocmask`)
+- it needs more code / is less efficient for architectures which can't write big integers in a single atomic instruction (these architectures are very uncommon, and it can be worked around using :c:`sigprocmask`)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~